fsalvemi/DEVWKS-1709-Lab-Guide/docs/lab_overview.md

 # Suggested Learning Path

+- Access the Lab in dCloud

+Follow the instructions for [Lab Access](./lab_access.md)

 - Step 1: Use the Simple Example deployment scenario to familiarize with Network as Code for Catalyst Center

 Follow the lab guide for the [nac-catalystcenter approach](./simple_example_nac_catalyst_center.md)